fabd/kanji-koohii/doc/Installation.md

 [Documentation for Symfony 1.x](https://symfony.com/legacy/doc).

 Most `yml` configuration changes are picked up automatically.
 In some cases such as adding a new php class, the config needs to be rebuilt.
-From the `webserver` bash (`dc exec webserver bash`):
+From the `web` bash (`dc exec web bash`):

     sf cache:clear --type=config

 ### Checking for errors

-From the webserver container:
+From the `web` container:

     tail -f /var/log/apache2/error.log